 I only recently starting calling myself a writer.
 Although I have never written a book, I do write in another form.
 I am a blogger.
 I write book reviews, as well as my thoughts on intentional motherhood.
 Those thoughts include my experiences, some successful, some complete failures.
-My hope is to encourage other moms to give themselves grace in this journey.
+My hope is to encourage other moms to give themselves grace on this journey.

 Yet, writing can be a struggle some days.
-I know what I what I want to say, but it doesn’t come out just right.
+I know what I want to say, but it doesn’t come out just right.
 I have great ideas come to mind, but the time just isn’t there to stop and write.
 I feel like all the tasks associated with blogging stifle my writing creativity.

 Being hopeful, I accepted a courtesy advanced reader’s copy of “Overwhelmed Writer Rescue.”
 It called out to me with its subtitle: “Boost Productivity, Improve Time Management, and Replenish the Creator Within.”

 This Mom’s Review

 This book now has a permanent spot on my desk.
 I read through it for purposes of reviewing it.
 I will now go back through and apply it to my writing lifestyle, as well as other areas in my life.
 Then, I will give it a permanent home on my desk for easy reference.
 It has won all 5 stars (if I were to rate my books).

 The book is made up of four parts, which easily could’ve been made into four smaller books.
 I appreciate the author covering so much in one book.
 I would easily pay for another copy if I were to misplace this one.

 The Four Parts of the “Overwhelmed Writer Rescue”